 There are medications that can initiate the condition or worsen existing sleep-related bruxism.
 SSRI and SSNRI medications have been shown to worsen sleep-related bruxism as these medications are serotonin sparing.
 With the HTR2a polymorphism seen in patients suffering from this condition, they are sensitive to serotonin, and increasing availability resulting from these medications results in increased suppression of protective jaw reflexes.
 This results in the damaging forces seen in EMG recordings and sequela of symptoms observed.

 Yet, some patients are very symptomatic while others are not.
 This can be very challenging to manage clinically.
 It can be primary and secondary.
 The symptoms may not appear until after a head or neck trauma such as a car accident.
 The neck and shoulder muscles are accessory chewing muscles, stabilizing the skull when chewing.
 It is not uncommon to see pathology develop in these muscles with long-standing or severe untreated or poorly treated sleep-related bruxism.
+We now know that younger patients, 25-35, demonstrate much more severe pain type symptoms whereas older patients 35+ demonstrate more dental damage, bone changes, and TMJ symptoms.

 Testing for Sleep-Related Bruxism Clinically